Montgomery Academy, Bispham: History

 Joan Humble and Stephen Twigg congratulated the school for its achievements in the House of Commons on 20 January 2005 and the school was then visited by the Secretary of State for Education Ruth Kelly.

 Previously a foundation school administered by Blackpool Council, in April 2012 Montgomery High School converted to academy status.
 The school is now sponsored by the Fylde Coast Academy Trust, and was later renamed Montgomery Academy.

 In 2014, Montgomery was placed in special measures.
 Ofsted rated it inadequate in all four areas of effectiveness: achievement of pupils, quality of teaching, behaviour and safety of pupils and leadership and management.

-In January 2016, the school's Facebook page received a threat from an alleged pupil of a gun incident on Monday, January 4, 2016.

-On 20 April 2016, Blackpool police extended the police bail of the only suspect in the threats for a further 5 weeks after the initial 15 weeks intensive investigation revealed nothing of substance.

-On 13 May 2016, Blackpool police issued a Notice of No Further Action to the man previously arrested in connection with the alleged threats purported to have been made against the school's pupils.